Why newcomers should apply for a driver’s licence as soon as possible

 A full “G” licence is typically needed for driving as part of a job.
 However, employed and self-employed individuals can legally drive to/from/for work with a “G2” licence as long as they respect its restrictions.

-Reports of Syrian refugees frustrated by driver licencing requirements in Ontario
+Reports of refugees frustrated by driver licencing requirements in Canada

-For media coverage of Syrian refugee newcomers frustrated with the obstacles they have been facing to obtain a driver’s licence in Ontario see these stories:
+For media coverage related to refugee newcomers and claimants frustrated with the obstacles they have been facing to obtain a driver’s licence in Canada, see these stories:

 - Syrian refugee taking fight over driver’s licence to rights tribunal (Aug 24/18) [Toronto Star]